OCA/connector-magento/magentoerpconnect/doc/project/contribute.rst

 So we highly recommend to use this recipe for development.

+.. note:: The buildout recipe uses ``bzr`` to get the branches.
+          Ensure that ``bzr`` is configured with the launchpad login and the SSH key, or it may fail to get the branches.

 In order to use it, first get the branch::

     $ bzr branch lp:openerp-connector-magento/7.0-buildout